 Storing And Reheating This Recipe

-- In The Freezer: For longer storage, I place the fried chicken in an airtight container and freeze it.
-The fried chicken can remain fresh for up to 2 months.
-I avoid thawing it before reheating it to prevent the fried chicken from becoming soggy.
+- In The Freezer: For longer storage, I place it in an airtight container and freeze it.
+The Fried Chicken can remain in the freezer for up to 2 months.
+However, it is better when enjoyed fresh and in case even if I store it in the freezer for a day or two, I avoid thawing it before reheating it to prevent the fried chicken from becoming soggy.

-- In The Microwave: The quickest way to reheat it is in the microwave.
-I place the fried chicken pieces on a microwave-safe plate and heat them on high in 30-second intervals, making sure not to overcrowd the plate to ensure they heat evenly.
+- In The Microwave: I place the Fried Chicken pieces on a microwave-safe plate and heat them on high in 30-second intervals, making sure not to overcrowd the plate to ensure they heat evenly.

-- In The Oven: For a crispier result, I reheat the fried chicken in the oven.
-I preheat the oven to 250°F (120°C) and place the fried chicken on a baking sheet.
+- In The Oven: I preheat the oven to 250°F (120°C) and place the fried chicken on a baking sheet.
 I heat the pieces for about 8-10 minutes, flipping them occasionally to ensure even reheating.

-- In An Air Fryer: I love using my air fryer to reheat the fried chicken.
-I set it to 250°F (120°C) and heat the pieces for about 8 minutes, flipping them halfway through to ensure they are evenly crisped.
+- In An Air Fryer: I set it to 250°F (120°C) and heat the pieces for about 8 minutes, flipping them halfway through to ensure they are evenly crisped.

 What To Serve With This Recipe